francois2metz/node-spore/README.md

 * **0.1.0pre**

-  Initial server support with express.
+  Initial server support with connect.
 Feedback is welcome.

   Construct client with an url.